Sori Yanagi One Hand Pot

 W35.1 x D21.8 x H11.7cm

 Made with durable & dependable 18-8 stainless steel, and offering a beautifully ergonomic black bakelite handle, the incredibly lightweight (775g / 2.0ℓ) Sori Yanagi One Hand Pot exemplifies the brand’s meticulous approach to manufacturing by embodying the Japanese tradition of superb craftsmanship and simplicity of design.

 The Sori Yanagi sense of style and design has become one of the most highly recognized and timeless fixtures of modern Japanese craft.
 Every Sori Yanagi creation aims to deliver a pure manifestation of design nirvana: simplicity of form, beauty of materials, and unobtrusive function.

 By slightly rotating the lid, adjusting the amount of open space, it is possible to easily regulate the venting of steam, helping to prevent spillover.
 The multi-position lid can also be used to assist when pouring hot liquid from the One Hand Pot.

 The Sori Yanagi Stainless Strainer (19cm) can be used perfectly in combination with the One Hand Pot, offering the ability to steam vegetables and other food products.

-Please hand wash all bakelite handle Sori Yanagi cookware products using soap and hot water.
+Please hand wash this bakelite handle Sori Yanagi cookware product using soap and hot water.

 Designed for use on gas or electric cooktop.
 For induction compatible, see the Sori Yanagi One Hand Pot – 3Ply IH.

 Winner of Good Design Award